 - 8.1 Our school has the appropriate computer-to-pupil ratio, and Internet access.
-Most software is already installed on PCs and Macbooks. - 8.2 We employ a technician to keep our equipment in good working order.
-Members of staff report faults directly to the technician and an external consultant who works closely with the leadership team to advise and support in order to ensure the school's school development plan reflects this area effectively.
+Most software is already installed on PCs and Macbooks. - 8.2 Members of staff report faults to the Computing Curriculum Lead or Office Manager and this will be reported and an external consultant who works closely with the leadership team to advise and support in order to ensure the school's development plan reflects this area effectively.